 November Gourmet Ljubljana

-The November Gourmet festival presents Ljubljana's top culinary offer.
-In addition to the main events, such as Ljubljana Wine Route, Slovenian Wine Festival and the closing event, November Gourmet Finale, several venues around the city host a broad variety of exciting events, workshops and tastings.
-Select restaurants also offer November Gourmet festival menus.
+The November Gourmet festival showcases Ljubljana's best culinary offerings.
+Aside from the main events, such as the Gourmet Ljubljana Crawl as part of the European Food Summit, Ljubljana Wine Route, Slovenian Wine Festival, several venues throughout the city host a wide range of exciting events, workshops, and tastings.

 December in Ljubljana